technofocus-pte/cpltextnsibltdeepdepth/Lab 2/Lab 2 - Build a declarative agent for Microsoft 365 Copilot using Teams Toolkit.md

 These labs are based on Teams Toolkit version 5.0.
 Follow the steps as shown in the screen shot below.

-1. Open Visual Studio Code and close the **Appliances.csv** that ia already opened.
+1. Open Visual Studio Code and close the **Appliances.csv** that is already opened.

 2. In the Restricted Mode is intended message, select **Manage**.